moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ~~~

-### Delta update removing all tracks and terminating broadcast
+### Delta update removing all tracks and terminating the broadcast

 This example shows a delta catalog update for a media producer removing all tracks and terminating the broadcast.